joaobcampos/neural_network_example_1/README.md

 ![sec_4_2_1](/assets/images/sec_4_2_1.png)

-Now, for equations (12) and (13), we can calculate each element in the chain rule:
+Now, for equations (12) and (13), we can calculate each element in the chain rule as:

 ![sec_4_2_2](/assets/images/sec_4_2_2.png)